Running Sales: Editing Prices and Compare at Prices

 Creating a Sale

 In order to create a sale using the Bulk Product editor, you need to do two things:

 - Make sure that the Compare at Price is set to the current Price

 - Change the Price field to reflect the discount

-Both of these are easy to do with our app, and you can accomplish it using either an in-app edit, or by doing a spreadsheet edit.
-You can edit each of these fields individually, or both at the same time (saving one of your edits).
+Both of these are easy to do with our app, and you can accomplish them using either an in-app edit or by doing a spreadsheet edit.
+You can edit each of these fields individually or both at the same time (saving one of your edits).

 Using the In-App Editor to Set up the Sale

 To set the Compare at Price to the Price, and then decrease the Price with an in-app edit: